Care in hospital for coronavirus

 Hospital care for coronavirus

-There are currently no drugs available to cure coronavirus, but urgent research is going on to find one.
-Until then, medical treatment relies on easing symptoms and supporting the person’s body while their immune system fights the virus.
+Drugs against coronavirus such as remdesivir have a role, but medical treatment relies mainly on easing symptoms and supporting the person’s body while their immune system fights the virus.
 Someone can be in hospital for several days or – for a few people – several weeks.

 Doctors will start with a full assessment of the person.
 Unless they are very seriously ill, the person will generally be admitted first to a COVID-19 ward.
 They will be treated and monitored regularly in case they get worse.
 If this happens, they may then be moved into a critical care unit for closer monitoring and intensive care.